 The given graph compares the movie preferences of young adults in the world among six different genres of movie.

-Overall, comedy is the most preferred movie for both male and female young adults in which 282 adults in total chose, while animation is the least preferred movie with the low number of 117 adults.
+Overall, comedy is the most preferred movie for both male and female young adults which 282 adults in total chose, while animation is the least preferred movie with the low number of 117 adults.

-Among young male adults, action and comedy movies are the most preferred which have more than 120 respondents, where as romantic movie is the least preferred with less than 40 respondents.
+Among young male adults, action and comedy movies are the most preferred which each have more than 130 respondents, where as romantic movies are the least preferred with less than 40 respondents.
 In the young female group, however, only comedy surpassed 120 respondents which is followed by romantic movie.
 There is no movie chosen by less than 40 females, yet animation was the least preferred.

 Romantic movie recorded the biggest gap between gender of 85 respondents among six genres, and comedy movie recorded the smallest gap of 8.